paarthbhatt/Netflix-data-files/README.md

 # Netflix Data Files

 This repository contains a comprehensive dataset and Python-based analysis for Netflix series and movies.
-The project focuses on exploring, analyzing, and generating insights from Netflix's content catalog using **data analysis** and **machine learning** techniques.
-All the work is implemented in **Jupyter Notebook**, and the repository also includes recommendations based on the analysis.
+The project focuses on exploring, analyzing, and generating insights from Netflix's content library.

 ## Table of Contents